Homeland Security Master of Professional Studies

 Where You'll Study

 You can study fully online or in-person.
-The in-person program classes are conveniently held one night per week in our Education Center in Arlington, VA, plus one Saturday per month.
+The in-person program classes are conveniently held one night per week in our GW Education Center in Arlington, VA, plus one Saturday per month.
 The program combines classroom-based and online instruction that lets students fit a full course load into their busy schedules.

 What You'll Study